 Some offenses can’t be expunged: sexual offenses against children, for example.
-Otherwise, you may request a hearing to show why your record should be expunged, but you’ll need the help of an Orange County criminal defense attorney.
+Otherwise, you may request a hearing to show why your record should be expunged, but you’ll need the help of an Orange County DUI defense attorney.
 At an expungement hearing, a judge will consider:

 - your overall criminal history